All Episodes

 Well, obviously we can.

-That's why everybody thinks Delay has lost his mind because nobody has a sense of humor anymore, and nobody understands what he's doing.
+That's why everybody thinks DeLay has lost his mind because nobody has a sense of humor anymore and nobody understands what he's doing.

-Because everybody's out there worried about spending, but who is it that spends the money?
+He's issuing a challenge to these members of Congress because everybody's out there worried about spending, but who is it that spends the money?

 It's Congress.